bmrf/tron/README.md

 5. **chkdsk**: Checks disk for errors and schedules a chkdsk with repair at next reboot (marks volume dirty) if errors are found

 6. **Disable Windows "telemetry"**: Disable Windows "telemetry" (user tracking), Windows 7 and up only.
 If the system is running Windows 7/8/8.1, Tron removes the "bad" updates Microsoft rolled out to Windows 7/8/8.1 systems after the Windows 10 release which backport the surveillance/spyware functions that are by default present in Windows 10 back to the older Windows versions.
 See the code ([Win7/8/8.1](https://github.com/bmrf/tron/blob/master/resources/stage_4_repair/disable_windows_telemetry/purge_windows_7-8-81_telemetry.bat), [Win10](https://github.com/bmrf/tron/blob/master/resources/stage_4_repair/disable_windows_telemetry/purge_windows_10_telemetry.bat)) to see exactly which KB's are removed.
 Tron also stops and deletes the `DiagTrack` ("Diagnostics Tracking Service") service.
-Use the `-str` switch to skip this action
+Use the `-str` switch to skip this action If the system is running Windows 10, Tron does a more in-depth disabling of the Windows telemetry features, including automatically applying all the immunizations from Spybot's Anti-Beacon tool.
+Go over the code in \tron\resources\stage_4_repair\disable_windows_telemetry\ to see exactly what is removed and disabled.
+Use the `-str` switch to skip this action.
+NOTE: This section takes a LONG time to run, DO NOT CANCEL IT

 7. **Disable Windows 10 upgrade**: Disables the Windows 10 upgrade nagger on Windows 7/8/8.1 by flipping the appropriate registry switches.
 Users can still manually upgrade the machine if they desire, but it will no longer nag via the system tray, auto-download, or auto-install Windows 10 without their permission